Skip to main content

 The Naked Heart is an educational project owned and operated by Dr Edward Leatham.
 It comprises a series of blog articles, videos and reels distributed on Tiktok, Youtube and Instagram aimed to help educate both patients and healthcare professionals about cardiology related issues.

-If you would like to receive email notification each week from the Naked Heart, please feel free to subscribe the Naked Heart
+If you would like to receive email notification each week from the Naked Heart, follow me on social media or please feel free to subscribe to the Naked Heart email notifications here